 But kissed it and then fled, as thou mightest in dream.

-In the first stanza of this piece the speaker begins by informing the reader that he had a dream.
+In the first stanza of this piece, the speaker begins by informing the reader that he had a dream.
 The substance of that dream makes up the following lines of text.
-He explains that in this dream he was wandering around in a winter landscape when all of a sudden it turned to spring.
+He explains that in this dream, he was wandering around in a winter landscape when all of a sudden, it turned to spring.
 When this happened, a number of “gentle odours,” or spring-like, floral smells, sent the speaker on a detour.

-He went to the “sound of waters” and ended up on the “bank of turf” which was “Under a copse,” or small grouping of trees.
+He went to the “sound of waters” and ended up on the “bank of turf,” which was “Under a copse,” or a small grouping of trees.
 The trees sit right along the edge of the bank.
 Shelley personifies this fact by explaining that the trees were too tentative to fling their arms “round the bosom of the stream.”

 Rather than directly embrace the water, the trees were careful.
 They “kissed it” and “fled.”
-This image, as well as all those the speaker has thus far included in the narrative, depict quite a dreamlike image.
+This image, as well as all those the speaker has thus far included in the narrative, depicts quite a dreamlike image.

 There grew pied wind-flowers and violets,